Ujwal-Ramachandran/Ujwal-Ramachandran.github.io/blog/ART/AutoRedTeam_LLM.md

 SIMILARITY_THRESHOLD = 0.75   # cosine similarity above this → SAFE
 MAX_NEW_TOKENS = 512
-DO_SAMPLE = False              # deterministic for reproducibility
+DO_SAMPLE = False              # greedy decoding
 RANDOM_SEED = 42
 ```

 The downstream benefit: `config.py` is importable by every other module, the dashboard, and the test suite.
 No hardcoded strings scatter across files.
 When the dashboard shows a label, it pulls from `config.LABELS`.
 When the classifier checks a threshold, it reads `config.SIMILARITY_THRESHOLD`.
 The system is one file away from supporting a new model or a different decision boundary.

+One caveat I'd fix in a v2: the model IDs are not pinned to a HuggingFace commit revision.
+If Meta or Qwen pushes new weights under the same repo name, the numbers shift.
+For a benchmark that claims reproducibility, those IDs should carry a `revision=` hash.

 ---

 ## Component 1: The Attack Dataset (`dataset_builder.py` + `jailbreak.py`)

-The attack dataset lives in two places. `jailbreak.py` in the project root is the source-of-truth Python file defining all 150 prompts as structured dicts. `dataset_builder.py` reads the exported JSON files and validates them at load time.
+The attack dataset lives in two places. `jailbreak.py` in the project root is the source Python file defining the prompts as structured dicts. `dataset_builder.py` reads the exported JSON files and validates them at load time.

 Each prompt has:
 - `id`: stable identifier like `jb_001`, `pi_014`, `pii_038`